gbeckers/Darr/README.rst

   compress the darray files with a compression tool.
 - **Multiple files**.
 The data, the data description, and the metadata are stored in separate files, though all within a single directory.
-- **Inefficient for very small arrays**.
-Do use other approaches if you have a zillion small arrays.
+- **Inefficient (storage-wise) for very small arrays**.
+If you have a zillion small arrays, and storage space in a concern, use other approaches.
   A dArrayList is being developed to deal with the latter, but it is still very experimental.